Can You Freeze Masa for Tamales

 Masa Harina Flour

-If you know that it’s going to take you a long time to use up the bag then place it in a plastic bag and store it in the refrigerator.
-It’ll keep fresh for up to 6 months but double check the shelf life on the package.
+You can store dry masa harina in your kitchen cabinets or the refrigerator for a long time.
+If you know it’ll take a while to use up the bag, keep it in a sealed plastic bag in the fridge, it’ll stay fresh for up to 6 months, but double check the shelf life on your package.

 Ziploc bag filled with leftover tamale masa dough ready to be frozen.